funnicus/helikuparinen.fi/docs/SERVER.md

 ### Server blocks

-Whats inside thos files in sites-available anyway?
+Whats inside those files in sites-available anyway?
 The file helikuparinen.fi contains something like this:

 ```nginx
 server {